smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

-Chainlink can be configured to automatically bump gas on transactions that have been stuck waiting in the mempool for at least this many blocks.
+Chainlink nodes can be configured to automatically bump gas on transactions that have been stuck waiting in the mempool for at least this many blocks.
 Set to 0 to disable gas bumping completely.

 ### ETH_GAS_BUMP_TX_DEPTH